Budva Riviera

 The islet is uninhabited.
 It is 2 km long and 1 km from the old town of Budva.
 From the side of the open sea, its shores are steep and inaccessible.
 On the land side, the shores are gentle and sandy.

 Part of the island is wild and undeveloped.
-It is overgrown with dense spruce and pine forest, inhabited by many bird species and small forest animals.
-There are numerous caves and crevices in this part of the island, some only accessible from the sea.
+It is overgrown with dense spruce and pine forests, inhabited by many bird species and small forest animals.
+This part of the island has numerous caves and crevices, some only accessible from the sea.

 Due to natural processes, the island is connected to the mainland by a sandy spit, located half a meter below the water’s surface.
-Although it is possible to reach the island during a low tide, the sandy spit is not fully exposed.
+Although reaching the island during a low tide is possible, the sandy spit is not fully exposed.

 Beaches in Budva, Budva Riviera